The Reward-Based Crowdfunding Guide

 All fundraising strategies come with a unique set of benefits and drawbacks.
 Here are some of the pros and cons of rewards-based crowdfunding.

-Not giving up any equity in your company Launching and promoting the campaign can be time-consuming
+• Not giving up any equity in your company

-No collateral is needed Competitors may see your idea and start implementing it themselves if you do not protect it with a patent
+• Competitors potentially see your idea and implement it themselves if you do not protect it with a patent

 Pros

-One of the biggest advantages of rewards-based crowdfunding is that you are not giving up a portion of your company, nor are you taking on any debt.
+One of the biggest advantages of rewards-based crowdfunding is that you’re not giving up a portion of your company, nor are you taking on any business debt.
 All you’re doing is offering perks to donors for giving you donations.

 Rewards-based crowdfunding can be a good funding option for a startup because of the exposure you can gain on the platform.